YaleDHLab/dhlab-site/_events/2019-03-01-ensemble-transcribe-a-thons.md

   - Crowdsourcing
   - Data Collection
 teaser: >
-  Help record Yale's theatrical history by joining the Haas Arts Library and Digital Humanities Lab for one or more of our Ensemble@Yale Transcribe-a-thons.
+  Help record Yale's theatrical history by joining the Haas Arts Library and Digital Humanities Lab for one or more of our Ensemble@Yale Transcribe-a-Thons.
 Premiering in 2017 with over 12,000 pages of archival theater programs, Ensemble@Yale is an experiment that aims to transform historic programs into searchable text through crowdsourced transcription.
 ---
 Help record Yale's theatrical history by participating in an upcoming *Ensemble@Yale* Transcribe-a-thon.
 Back by popular demand, we will also have rounds of Yale Drama Trivia at the conclusion of each event.